valencik/mastersAPSC/documents/thesis/thesis.md

 This type of analysis would require a significant modification to the existing string metrics.
 There are many open source implementations of string distance functions, so a modification is not out of the question.

-Another approach could be simplfy the list of authors while accepting potential loss of information.
+Another approach could simplify the list of authors while accepting potential loss of information.
 The current number of unique authors after perl parsing is $100147$, if we remove all authors that include *" the "* in their name we reduce to $98788$ authors.
 This has the effect of removing collaborations from the author list.
 This may or may not be desired for some analysis.